KoelLabs/koellabs.com/README.md

 Application code in this repository is open-sourced under the [FSL-1.1-Apache-2.0](https://fsl.software/).

-We retain all rights to the Koel Labs brand, logos, blog posts and website content.
+We retain all rights to the Koel Labs brand, logos, blog posts, and website content.